-The decision to exclude a child can only be made by the Head of School/Principal (Head) of each academy.
-It is for the Head, in consultation with the Executive Headteacher, to decide whether a child's behaviour warrants fixed term or permanent exclusion, this is a serious decision and is taken in consideration of all the facts and in consultation with senior staff as appropriate.
+The decision to suspend or permanently exclude a child can only be made by the Headteacher/Principal (the Head) of each academy.
+It is for the Head, in consultation with the Executive Headteacher, to decide whether a child's behaviour warrants suspension or permanent exclusion.
+This is a serious decision and is taken in consideration of all the facts and in consultation with senior staff as appropriate.
 Such a decision is taken:

-- > In response to a serious breach, or persistent breaches, of the academy's behaviour policy - > Where a child's behaviour means allowing them to remain in the academy would be detrimental to the education or welfare of the child themselves or others in the academy
+- > In response to a serious breach, or persistent breaches, of the academy's behaviour policy - > where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others such as staff or pupils in the school.

-In the event of the absence of the Head, meaning they are unable to be contacted, the respective Executive Headteacher will take on the responsibility of Acting Headteacher and will make decisions in respect of any exclusions.
+In the event of the absence of the Head, meaning they are unable to be contacted, the respective Executive Headteacher will take on the responsibility of Acting Headteacher and will make decisions in respect of any suspensions/permanent exclusions.

-Exclusion will be used sparingly in response to serious breaches of academy policy and discipline.
-It will normally be used only after other sanctions and sources of support have failed to achieve the desired change in behaviour and attitude
+Suspension and permanent exclusion will be used sparingly in response to serious breaches of academy policy and discipline.
+It will normally be used only after other sanctions and sources of support have failed to achieve the desired change in behaviour and attitude.

-In considering whether to exclude a child, Head's should weigh up the seriousness, or persistence of the child's behaviour, together with the impact on the academy as a whole of not excluding the child and the integrity of its behaviour policy.
-Whilst every effort is made to identify children at risk of exclusion, and to put in to place strategies to address problematic behaviour, adopting a blanket approach of never excluding children may undermine the academy's ability to maintain discipline.
+In considering whether to suspend/permanently exclude a child, Heads should weigh up the seriousness, or persistence of the child's behaviour, together with the impact on the academy as a whole of not suspending/permanently excluding the child and the integrity of its behaviour policy.
+Whilst every effort is made to identify children at risk of suspension/permanent exclusion, and to put into place strategies to address problematic behaviour, adopting a blanket approach of never suspending/permanently excluding children is not appropriate.